 The Amazon Rainforest has been in a steep decline every year.
-According to an article by the New York Times, more than 39,000 wildfires in the tropical forests have already been recorded in 2019 alone.
-That is a 77% increase from the forest fires year before that.
-Calls to save the Amazon Rainforest is more important than ever.
+Calls to save the Amazon Rainforest are more important than ever.

 Deforestation has long been a problem in the rainforest.
 Illegal business practices in forests and an increase in population are the main reasons.
-Many of the fires are also largely contributed by cattle drivers, farmers, and businesses who want to use the trees, species, many local resources to create products out of the Amazon Rainforest without practicing sustainable ways to do it.
+Many local resources create products out of the Amazon Rainforest without practicing sustainable ways to do it.

-In recent years, many groups and organizations have called for more local protection laws to save and protect the Amazon Rainforest.
-Thanks to the power of social media, many are now putting pressure on the higher-ups especially the high authorities of Brazil to enforce strict protection laws that will help protect what is left in the rainforest.
+In recent years, many groups and organizations have called for more local protection laws to save the Amazon Rainforest.
+Thanks to the power of social media, many are now putting pressure on the higher-ups.

 With this, many are asking what is currently being done to save the Amazon Rainforest?
 What is currently the initiatives taken to help the species, trees, and other tropical resources in the region?